 The site is located on a sandstone (Kurkar) hill, 25M above sea level.
 An ancient road used to pass at the eastern side of the site, and the new Haifa-Tel-Aviv highway was constructed at the same location.
 When you drive by the site on the highway, you can easily see the eastern side of the Crusaders fortress – which is the best preserved wall.
 The Byzantine village is located several hundred meters to the south of the fortress.

 Moshav HaBonim is located 27KM south of Haifa, 1KM east to the sea shore, 3 KM west of Mount Carmel.
 It can be accessed from the old highway (route #4) adjacent to Moshav Zerufa.
 If you arrive to the site, be sure to visit the remarkable nature reserve park, which is located on the shore west to the Moshav.

 An aerial photo is shown below, indicating the major points of interest.
 The site is located along the Haifa-Tel-Aviv main highway.
-You can point on the purple points to navigate to the selected point.

 A cluster of Byzantine winepresses and building remains from the early Arab period were unearthed in the excavations of 2007.

 The following photo shows the cluster of 3 winepresses.
 In the left background is the modern highway, while in the far center background is the Byzantine church.